Dyad LogoDyad

 Dyad automatically creates a new version every time it edits your code.
 This means you never have to worry about losing your progress if (and when) the AI makes a mistake.

-How to undo
+How to restore version

 At the top of the chat panel, you'll see a button that looks like this:

-Version #The #
+Version #

-is whatever version your app is currently on.
+The # is whatever version your app is currently on.
 Clicking this button will open the version list.
 You can click on previous versions and the preview will update (it may take a second or so), which is useful for figuring out the last good version.

 How it works